Eric5766/FrameJacker/README.md

 | Vulkan | ✗ | ✗ |

 *Vulkan is currently not working as the process for hooking it is far more complicated than DX.*

-*DX10 in general is fairly rare to find nowaday as it was Vista exclusive, but it follows almost the exact same process as DX11 so it should be fine*
+*DX10 in general was used in very few games as it was Vista exclusive, but it follows almost the exact same process as DX11 so it should be fine*

+*DX9 64 bit is practically nonexistent as DX9 predates widespread 64 bit adoption*

 ✓ = Tested and working
 ? = Untested